 My kids most requested meal is Fajitas or wraps as my youngest has always called them and although when we first started to make them we brought a packet spice mix it was never as good as the Fajitas from my travels or those in our favourite Mexican restaurant.
-So with some experimenting my husband, kids and I settled on this homemade Fajita spice mix which we use for our Fajitas but also to flavour meat for the BBQ in the summer or mix with a little oil and use as an alternative to the Cuban inspired flavours in our Tray-bake chicken.
+So with some experimenting my husband, kids and I settled on this homemade Fajita spice mix which we use for our easy sheet pan Fajitas but also to flavour meat for the BBQ in the summer or mix with a little oil and use as an alternative to the Cuban inspired flavours in our Tray-bake chicken.

 Storing Spice Mixes at Home